 F. Dun Fearbhaí

 Fort of Fergus.
 Dún Fearbhaí has terraces along the inside of the walls.
 If you climb on top of the wall you’ll get a great for a view of the northern part of the Island.

-Dhiarmid and Grainne’s Bed.
-This Oghil Wedge Tomb is a burial place and was originally covered in soil.
+Diarmaid and Grainne’s Bed.
+This Wedge Tomb is a burial place and was originally covered in soil.
 It faces the setting sun.
 It is thought that it was a place of ritual and a burial ground.

-The name is a reference to the young couple who mythology tells us slept at sites such as this wedge shaped tomb on the Island.
+The name relates to the myth of Diarmaid and Grainne, a young couple who were on the run from the great warrior Fionn Mac Cumhaill and who according to legend, slept at sites such as this wedge shaped tomb on the island.

 Darkness into Light